show940125/YT-DLP-Audio-Downloader/README.md

 If you would like to contribute to this project, please fork the repository and submit a pull request.
 Contributions, issues, and feature requests are welcome!

 ### License
-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 License.
 See the `LICENSE` file for details.

 ### Acknowledgments
 - Thanks to [yt-dlp](https://github.com/yt-dlp/yt-dlp) for providing a powerful YouTube download utility.